scala/docs.scala-lang/_overviews/scala-book/case-classes.md

 case class Teacher(name: String, specialty: String) extends Person
 ```

-Because those are defined as case classes — and a case class has a built-in `unapply` method — you can write a match expression like this:
+Because those are defined as case classes — and they have built-in `unapply` methods — you can write a match expression like this:

 ```scala
 def getPrintableString(p: Person): String = p match {